RJC’s diverse student body includes students from all over the world.

 - RJC’s BELONG program invites all students, whether in the dorm or at homestays, to build community together.

 - Our school programming allows students to travel off campus many times throughout the year and experience the wonders of Canada’s diverse culture and landscapes.
-These days, called Canadian Cultural Days are offered twice a year.

 - International students will also have the opportunity to share their diverse cultural experience with other students at school, through our International/Cultural Days.
 Run during the school day, international students will share with students during our chapel slot, and then invite students to eat a traditional food dish during lunchtime.